YannisMoussus/MSPRJava/README.md

-MSPRB3Dev
+#MSPRB3Dev

 This is the MSPR project of the third year at EPSI Nantes.
 Project Duration : 20h.

-IMPORTANT INFOS
+## Important Infos
+***

-The java code is made to work with Apache on a linux server, and so, create all the files in "/var/www/html/msprb3" - see the "How to Build" part.
+The java code is made to work with Apache on a linux server, and so, create all the files in "/var/www/html/MSPRJava" - see the "How to Build" part.

-- The Java Program :
+  The Java Program :

     0 - Works on multi Threads;